kojiishi/w3lists/README.md

 This command:

 1. Scrapes all e-mails from 7 pages; 2013Oct to 2014Apr
-2. Find e-mails of "text" in its subject
+2. Finds e-mails of "text" in its subject
-3. Collect original e-mails when collected e-mails are replies
+3. Collects original e-mails when collected e-mails are replies
-4. Print thread-tree
+4. Prints thread-tree

 The output looks like this: